jcannani/Song_Popularity_Trend_Analysis_2017/README.md

 **Despacito**

--Trend: Released later in the year with a rapid surge to the highest single-day streams, followed by a slower, prolonged decline and a late-year spike.
+-Trend: Released later in the year with a rapid incline to the highest single-day streams, followed by a slower, prolonged decline and a late-year spike.

 -Interpretation: Reflects viral, global popularity and cultural impact; the late spike may be tied to seasonal events or renewed interests.